 Variants (also called mutations) in at least 10 genes have been found to cause trichothiodystrophy.
-Most cases of the photosensitive form of trichothiodystrophy result from mutations in one of three genes: ERCC2, ERCC3, or GTF2H5.
-The proteins produced from these genes work together as part of a group of proteins called the general transcription factor IIH (TFIIH) complex.
-This complex is involved in the repair of DNA damage, which can be caused by UV radiation from the sun.
+Most cases of the photosensitive form of trichothiodystrophy result from variants in one of three genes: ERCC2, ERCC3, or GTF2H5.
+The proteins produced from these genes work together as part of a group of proteins called the general transcription factor 2 H (TFIIH) complex.
+This complex is involved in the repair of DNA damage, which can be caused by UV rays.
 The TFIIH complex also plays an important role in gene transcription, which is the first step in protein production.

-Mutations in at least one gene, MPLKIP, have been reported to cause a non-photosensitive form of trichothiodystrophy.
-Mutations in this gene account for fewer than 20 percent of all cases of non-photosensitive trichothiodystrophy.
-Little is known about the protein produced from the MPLKIP gene, although it does not appear to be involved in DNA repair.
+Variants in at least seven genes have been reported to cause non-photosensitive forms of trichothiodystrophy.
+Variants in the MPLKIP gene account for fewer than 20 percent of all cases of non-photosensitive trichothiodystrophy.
+The protein produced from the MPLKIP gene does not appear to be involved in DNA repair.
 This protein interacts with another protein that is involved in processing and repairing RNA molecules, which are chemical cousins of DNA.
 Some forms of non-photosensitive trichothiodystrophy are caused by variants in genes that are also involved in RNA repair and protein production.

 In some cases, the genetic cause of trichothiodystrophy is unknown.

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell must have a variant to cause the disorder.
 The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

 - BIDS syndrome